 Also Rankedsee more on Howard Stern

 The late comedian vocally supported Israel, and as late as 2013 was ripping apart other celebs who disagreed with her.
 In a rant that went viral, Rivers went after pro-Palestine singer Selena Gomez, openly wondering if she could spell the word.
 She also hired a bodyguard because of death threats she got after advocating the bombing of Hamas by Israel - a statement she said was taken out of context.

 Birthplace: New York City, New York, United States of America

-#42 on The Most Original Comedianssee more on Joan Rivers
+#31 on The Best Emmy Hosts Eversee more on Joan Rivers